OpenConext/OpenConext-pdp/README.md

 ### Testing

 There are integration tests for PdpApplication that tests the various decisions against a running Spring app.
-See [PdpApplicationTest](pdp-server/src/test/java/pdp/PdpApplicationTest.java){:target="_blank"}
+See <a href="pdp-server/src/test/java/pdp/PdpApplicationTest.java" target="_blank>PdpApplicationTest</a>.

-If you want to test individual Policies with specific Request / Response JSON then use the (very fast) [StandAlonePdpEngineTest](pdp-server/src/test/java/pdp/StandAlonePdpEngineTest.java){:target="_blank"}
+If you want to test individual Policies with specific Request / Response JSON then use the (very fast) <a href="pdp-server/src/test/java/pdp/StandAlonePdpEngineTest.java" target="_blank>StandAlonePdpEngineTest</a>.

 ### Configuration and Deployment